 On Friday I take one of the residents to her Adult Learning Class in Stirling where I support her with any assignment.
-Additionally I often support one of the residents to go to swimming lessons on a Friday.
+Additionally I often spend time with one of the residents and go to swimming lessons on a Friday.

-We have a couple of days off each week, where we have free time to relax or make trips to different places in the local area.
+We have a couple of days of free time each week, where we have time to relax or make trips to different places in the local area.

-Of course it is hard work and exhausting sometimes, but I really enjoy Camphill life – in the house, and especially life with the other Co-workers who share my experiences.
+Of course, being away from home is hard sometimes, but I really enjoy Camphill life – in the house, and especially life with the other Co-workers who share my experiences.
 It can be a lot of fun!
 You never feel alone with any worries or problems you may have because there is always someone you can talk to.